 - Bit depth, or many shades of color can be contained in the image file.

 If this list seems overwhelming, don’t fret!
 If you only get one thing right, be sure to set the resolution correctly (details below).
 All other factors are minor and can be less than perfect and you’ll still end up with a usable image.
-Oh, and don’t attempt to “scan” a photo with your cell phone.
-Regardless of whatever app you may have found that promises high-quality results, a cell phone simply cannot take a picture of a picture at the quality we need for book publishing.

 Because there are countless versions of scanning software, this guide cannot run through the process in step-by-step fashion.
 Instead, here are the areas to look for in your scanning software’s settings…